 In truth, the evidences for great distances in space - approaching millions of light-years and more - is poor.
 Objects in space probably are great distances away.
 However, we add, no one has any way of knowing whether those distances are 300 light-years or a thousand or more light-years - or millions.

-God's instructions that Adam could eat of the fruit of all the trees, except the Tree of the Knowledge of Good and Evil, wouldn't make any sense if given to an infant about potential trees and fruit.
-The creation was, on day six, mature in many of aspects.
+God's instructions that Adam could eat of the fruit of all the trees except the Tree of the Knowledge of Good and Evil wouldn't make any sense if given to an infant about potential trees and fruit.
+The creation was, on day six, mature in many of its aspects.
 Perhaps the created trees even had rings in them.
-Sea water may have had elements dissolved in it that are necessary for life, but ordinarily take centuries to accumulate.
+Seawater may have had elements dissolved in it that are necessary for life, but ordinarily take centuries to accumulate.
 The soil had organics in it from things that had never lived so that it could support life.

 Some have objected, complaining that a created light stream would represent a history that never took place.
 This, they say, would put God in a position of misrepresenting history.
 This is a specious argument.
-God has told us when history started, how it started.
+God has told us when history started and how it started.
 He has told us that He created a mature creation rather than setting potentials into motion.
-To dismiss what God says, and then fault Him for not saying it, tries the patience of both man and God!
-Please keep in mind that by showing that there are no problems we are not trying to "prove" the Scriptural age of the creation from science.
+To dismiss what God says and then fault Him for not saying it tries the patience of both man and God!
+Please keep in mind that by showing that there are no problems, we are not trying to "prove" the Scriptural age of the creation from science.
 Science can only set general limits on the age of the creation.
 We must rely on Scripture for more precise detail about the age of the creation.

 There are many other arguments from astronomy and the other fields of science for a young creation.
 If you are interested in reading more about them, search our website for books and videos on this topic.